Glimmer0x/cmu-10714-deep-learnign-system/notes/l02_en.md

 - With row-major layout, **contiguous access along a row** tends to:
   - reduce cache misses (better 64B locality),
   - and reuse the same activated DRAM row buffer contents (8–16KB locality).
-- This aligns well with the common batch-first GEMM pattern: $X\Theta$.
+- This aligns well with the common batch-first GEMM pattern: $X\theta$.

 ---